entando/entando-docs/vuepress/docs/next/tutorials/getting-started/azure-install.md

 15. Click `Next: Networking`
 16. Keep the default settings
 17. Click `Review + Create`
     - Note: There are many other configuration options available for an AKS cluster.
 Generally, you can change these based on your experience and comfort level with the platform.
-Entando uses base Kubernetes APIs so as long as you follow the Entando configuration instructions below you can tune your cluster infrastructure to meet your goals.
+Entando uses base Kubernetes APIs, so as long as you follow the Entando configuration instructions below, you can tune your cluster infrastructure to meet your goals.
     - Select `Create`.
 It may take a few minutes for your cluster to initialize.

 Note: A different storage class can be configured for [Clustered Storage](./gke-install.md#appendix-a-configuring-clustered-storage).